spatialaudio/jackclient-python/CONTRIBUTING.rst

 pages using Sphinx_.
 You can install it and a few other necessary packages with::

-   python3 -m pip install -r doc/requirements.txt
+   python -m pip install -r doc/requirements.txt

 To create the HTML pages, use::

-   python3 setup.py build_sphinx
+   python -m sphinx doc _build

-The generated files will be available in the directory ``build/sphinx/html/``.
+The generated files will be available in the directory ``_build/``.

 .. _Sphinx: https://www.sphinx-doc.org/